 After seeing the sights in Kotzebue and collecting park stamps at the new Western Arctic Parklands visitors center, meet your guide for a pre-trip meeting at 6:45 pm in Kotzebue.

 Fly from the Eskimo village of Kotzebue on the Chukchi Sea up the Kobuk River and then head north into Gates of the Arctic National Park.
 Landing on a gravel bar near a clear fast river we will unload and set up camp.
 We spend the afternoon and evening settling in, learning the birds and plants, and planning the next day’s adventure.
-(Please note that in recent years our landing strip has been just outside the Park Boundary.
-We are looking for a new one within the Park but still within striking distance of Gates of the Arctic, but there is some chance you’ll camp near the Park Boundary and will hike to the Park.
+(Please note that in recent years our landing strip has been just barely outside the National Park Boundary.
+We are looking for a new landing area within the Park but there is some chance you’ll camp near the Park Boundary and will hike to the Park.
 From the ground it is all spectacular wilderness!)

 A full day to explore and enjoy Gates of the Arctic.
 Your desires help govern our activities.
 We can hike to a lake and try some fishing, ascend the nearest peak and watch Dall Sheep grazing, or plan a big loop hike, up one drainage and down the other.
 With 24 hours of daylight and more wilderness than we could explore in a lifetime, our energy and imagination are the only limits to what our day in the wilderness will hold.